 Only 0.25% of Canada's total forested area is considered Aboriginal land.
-In addition Aboriginal groups and individuals hold a total annual allocation of some 7.0 million m of Canada's Crown timber - 4.1% of the 169.5 million m allocation nationwide (for purposes of comparison, some of Canada's largest forest companies each cut more than 10 million m).
+13 In addition Aboriginal groups and individuals hold a total annual allocation of some 7.0 million m3 of Canada's Crown timber - 4.1% of the 169.5 million m3 allocation nationwide (for purposes of comparison, some of Canada's largest forest companies each cut more than 10 million m3).
+14